-Two items of information are necessary to manpower calculations:

-The numbers of incidents or police activities, by categories, that occurred during a sample period; and the length of time required to handle each category.
+Two items of information are necessary to manpower calculations: The numbers of incidents or police activities, by categories, that occurred during a sample period; and the length of time required to handle each category.
 For hand calculations, tally sheets must be used to collect the numbers of incidents in each category occurring on each shift.
 The time factors must be extracted separately.
 This process will also illustrate concepts necessary to an understanding of more technological systems.
-Two recommended levels of manual processing of data are shown in the next section.
+Two recommended levels of manual processing of data are area, benchmark times, the day of the week, and the elapsed times (if these are subtracted out by dispatchers or clerks on each shift as the cards are made out).
+Mechanical card sorters or a standard sort program available with most EDP equipment permit sorting for any chosen factors.
+For example, all incidents occurring on the first shift can be sorted out; then, of these, all calls-for-service among them sorted out; then among these, all calls-for-service occurring in a certain area.
+This sorting process on keypunched data provides an easier and relatively less painful method of tabulating the incident cards than hand work.